Creating a Non Toxic home is an extremely important goal. Because everything

 A few simple ingredients, like baking soda, vinegar, hydrogen peroxide, Dr. Bronner's Pure-Castile Soap or Dr. Bronner's Sal Suds Liquid Cleaner are all you need.

-But if you like the convenience of store bought, any of the Attitude Cleaners are great non toxic options.
+But if you like the convenience of store bought, use fragrance free products.
+Any of the Attitude Cleaners are great non toxic options.
 Seventh Generation Free and Clear cleaners are an OK option.
 But some of their products use questionable synthetic preservatives.

 Green Shield Organic All-Purpose Cleaner is an all-purpose option.
 And for germs, Seventh Generation Disinfecting Multi-Surface Cleaner, Lemongrass Citrus is the only disinfectant rated A by Environmental Working Group.